Behdienkhlam

 Behdienkhlam is a festival celebrated primarily by the Pnar people of Meghalaya, India.
 The festival is celebrated annually in July and is an important dance festival of the Jaintia people.
-The festival is an invocation to God for warding off evil spirits and diseases and blessing for a good harvest.
+The festival is an invocation to God for warding off evil spirits and diseases and a blessing for a good harvest.

 Etymology

 Behdienkhlam is derived from two Pnar language words: "behdein" meaning "to drive away" and "khlam" meaning "disease".
 The festival was intended to celebrate "chasing away the demon of cholera" in response to the eradication of Cholera disease.

 History

 The festival is celebrated by the Pnar people of Meghalaya.
 It is the largest festival of the practitioners of the Niamtre religion and is dedicated to a good harvest and a year of plenty.
-The biggest Behdienkhlam festivities are conducted in Jowai, West Jaintia hills district and in Tuber Kmai, Jaintia hills.
+The biggest Behdienkhlam festivities are conducted in Jowai, West Jaintia Hills district and in Tuber Kmai, Jaintia hills.
 The festival is celebrated annually in July after the sowing season and is an important dance festival.
 The festival is meant to serve as an invocation to God for wading of bad spirits and diseases and to seek blessings for a good harvest.
 People pray to the deities of U Mukhai, Mulong, Mooralong and Musniang.